Austin Matchmaker

 6. You Can Throw An Innovative Party

 Rather than feeling the pressure that often comes with the New Year’s Eve single status, embrace the opportunity to throw your own party!
-A New Year’s Eve gathering with a theme can be a fun and different way to connect with the people in your life while also reclaiming the holiday for yourself.
-Parties don’t have to be alcohol-fueled to be fun, and drinking is not a necessary ingredient for midnight merriment.
-If you decide to host a gathering instead of an event where you’ll just be showing up and hopefully not alone at midnight, here are some tips for having a good time with a theme you create or choosing some engaging ways to connect with people, new and old.
+A New Year’s Eve gathering with a theme can be a fun and different way to connect with the people while also reclaiming the holiday for yourself.
+Parties don’t have to be alcohol-fueled to be fun, and is not a necessary ingredient for midnight merriment.
+If you decide to host a gathering, here are some tips for having a good time with a theme you create or choosing some engaging ways to connect with people, new and old.

 7. Formulating New Year Intentions

 The holiday period is a wonderful opportunity for reflection, and for many, it is an annual occasion to thoughtfully consider the upcoming year.
-Rather than latently focusing on resolutions that might be difficult to keep, during this time, I might instead focus on setting intentions, which could imbue the new year with even more purpose and positivity.
-This time of year is also an excellent chance for the not-so-coupled to foster some self-love and work on whatever might need some refurbishing about oneself.
+Rather than latently focusing on resolutions that might be difficult to keep, during this time focus on setting intentions, This will allow you to start the new year with more purpose and positivity.
+This time of year is also an excellent chance for the not-so-coupled to foster some self-love and work on self-improvement.

 Conclusion

-The opportunity to be single during the holiday season carries with it an unusual chance to not only embrace but also to celebrate independence, create connections, and participate in self-care.
+The opportunity to be single during the holiday season carries with it an unusual chance to celebrate independence, create connections, and participate in self-care.
 The focus often can be too much on societal expectations.
-Shift that focus to personal fulfillment, and the holiday season as a single person can be something really to enjoy.
+Shift that focus to personal fulfillment, then the holiday season as a single person can be something really to enjoy.
 The heart’s open, the mind’s clear; the new year is almost here.
-What’s stopping you from seeking new adventures, new connections, and new experiences as the upped “you”?
 Remember, romantic relationships get a lot of hype this time of year, but chiming your own freedom and independence can create a seriously joyous occasion.